- Common Symptoms Experienced During the 7th Month of Pregnancy

 - You will also experience fake contractions also known as Braxton Hicks contractions you might be able to distinguish between those and the actual ones.

 - This is the time when you will feel a deep bond with the baby growing inside you.

 - Panting for breath will be experienced more often these days.

-- Your breasts will start producing milk by this time, and they might also leak yellowish milk rich in vitamins and nutrients.
+- Some women start producing milk by this time, and they might also leak yellowish milk rich in vitamins and nutrients.

 - You might also feel breast tenderness.
 To avoid that, try wearing a well-fitting, and comfortable bra.
 You can also wear it while sleeping as it helps to support the heaviness and tenderness.

 - Your back will hurt more due to the expansion of the uterus and increasing baby weight.

 - Be ready to experience more sleepless nights and try to manage stress by practising breathing exercises and relaxation therapies.